dotmake-build/command-line/docs/README.md

   - Mark a parameter with `CliArgument` attribute to make it a CLI argument and specify settings (see [CliArgumentAttribute](https://dotmake.build/api/html/T_DotMake_CommandLine_CliArgumentAttribute.htm) docs for more info).
   - Mark a parameter with `CliOption` attribute to specify CLI option settings (see [CliOptionAttribute](https://dotmake.build/api/html/T_DotMake_CommandLine_CliOptionAttribute.htm) docs for more info).
   - Mark the delegate itself with `CliCommand` attribute to specify CLI command settings (see [CliCommandAttribute](https://dotmake.build/api/html/T_DotMake_CommandLine_CliCommandAttribute.htm) docs for more info).
+  - Note that for being able to mark a parameter with an attribute in an anonymous lambda function, if your target framework is below net6.0, you also need `<LangVersion>10.0</LangVersion>` tag (minimum) in your .csproj file.
 - Set a default value for a parameter if you want it to be optional (not required to be specified on the command-line).
 - Your delegate can be `async`.
 - Your delegate can have a return type `void` or `int` and if it's async `Task` or `Task<int>`.